Super Bowl LVI: Second half

-Cincinnati had their first lead of the game on the first play of the second half, when Burrow threw a deep pass to Higgins on near the left sideline, who was tangled up with defensive back Jalen Ramsey.
-Ramsey fell down just before Higgins caught a pass, leaving him wide open.
-Higgins ran to the end zone scoring a 75-yard touchdown.
-Replays showed Higgins grabbing Ramsey's facemask before the catch, but no penalty flag was thrown and the touchdown stood, giving the Bengals a 17–13 lead.
-Things got worse for the Rams, as Stafford threw a pass that bounced off the hand of receiver Ben Skowronek and was intercepted at the Rams' 32-yard-line by Chidobe Awuzie.
-Cincinnati was able to capitalize with a 38-yard field goal made by McPherson, after being pushed back nine yards by a sack by Aaron Donald on the previous play.
-Now leading by seven points, the Bengals kicked off for a touchback.
-Shortly into the drive, the Rams faced a 3rd-and-8, which they converted for 15 yards with a pass from Stafford to Henderson.
-Overall, the drive covered 11 plays and 52 yards, with Stafford completing 4/5 passes for 44 yards before Matt Gay's 41-yard field goal made the score 20–16 with 6:02 left in the third quarter.
-Four consecutive three-and-outs followed, with the Bengals punting with 43 seconds remaining in the quarter and the Rams running a single play, a five-yard Akers rush to the Cincinnati 47-yard-line, before the third quarter came to an end.
+Cincinnati immediately took their first lead of the game on the first play of the second half when Burrow threw a deep pass to Higgins near the left sideline, who was tangled up with cornerback Jalen Ramsey just before catching the pass and taking off for a 75-yard touchdown reception.
+Replays showed Higgins grabbing Ramsey's facemask before the catch, but no penalty was called and the touchdown stood, giving the Bengals a 17–13 lead.
+The Rams began to lose momentum on the first play of their opening possession when Stafford threw a pass that bounced off the hands of wide receiver Ben Skowronek and was intercepted at the Los Angeles 32-yard-line by cornerback Chidobe Awuzie.
+Despite being pushed back by a 9-yard sack by defensive tackle Aaron Donald, the Bengals were able to capitalize on the turnover with McPherson's 38-yard field goal, increasing their lead to 20–13.
+Shortly into Los Angeles' next drive, they faced a 3rd-and-8, which they converted for 15 yards with a pass from Stafford to Henderson.
+Overall, the drive covered 10 plays and 52 yards, almost all of which came from Stafford completing four of six passes before kicker Matt Gay's 41-yard field goal cut the score to 20–16 with 5:58 left in the third quarter.
+Going into the fourth quarter, the next seven possessions would result in punts.